An autopsy (also known as a post-mortem) is a detailed medical examination of the body conducted by a forensic pathologist.

 The autopsy process

-To release the body to the family as soon as possible, the autopsy is usually performed the next day and almost always within three working days.
+To release the body to the family as soon as possible, the autopsy is usually performed the day following the death and almost always within three working days.

 Types of autopsies

-- partial internal autopsy—an internal examination of particular organs or parts of the body only.
+- partial internal examination—an internal examination of particular organs or parts of the body only or

 Testing and analysis